benlue/newsql/README.md

     newsql.insert('colName', document, function(err, docKey) {
     });

+where 'document' is a JSON object containing data to be inserted.

-For all CRUD operations, please refer to the [APIs](#newsqlAPI) section for details.
+For all query operations (find, insert, update, and delete), please refer to the [APIs](#newsqlAPI) section for details.

-Underneath **newsql** is a relational database (mySQL), so you can get all the benefits of relational databases.
+Underneath **newsql** is a relational database (mySQL), so you'll have all the benefits of relational databases.
+On the other hand, **newsql** adds a layer on top of mySQL so you can use if as if it's a NoSQL database.
 You can even use SQL statements directly if you want.
-Also, a plethora of DBMS clients or management tools will be at your disposal.
+Also, a plethora of DBMS clients or management tools are available to help you manage or inspect your databases.

 <a name="sqlDev"></a>
 ## For SQL Developers
-If you're SQL developers, guess you will be thrilled to be able to save data not pre-defined in your schema.
-Far too often we have to adjust a table schema just because we came across a new data instance which has a property we don't know how to fit into the existing schema.
-Now you can take those surprizing data instances without bothering to modify the schema.
-With **newsql**, you can still have everything in control but allow some flexibilities in your design.
-Below we'll touch the issues of managing tables, and CRUD operations will be explained in the [APIs](#newsqlAPI) section.
+If you're SQL developers, you could use **newsql** as a wrapper around databases so you don't have to hand-code SQL statements.
+What's more, it allows you to store and retrieve properties which have not been defined as table columns.
+Later on, if those "undefined" properties are popular enough, you can "raise" those properties to be table columns. **newsql** can automatically perform the necessary data migration for you.

-You can use **newsql** to crerate a table right inside your program as:
+You can use **newsql** to access your existing tables.
+Assuming you have a table named 'Person', you can find all persons with age equal to 25 by:

+    newsql.find('Person', {age: 25}, function(err, list) {
+        // list is an array containing people of age 25 });

+Or you want to find out all persons with age greater than 25.
+Then you can:

+    newsql.find('Person', {age: {op: '>', value: 25}}, function(err, list) {
+    	// list is an array containing people older than 25 });

+Inserting entries to a table is just as simple:

-    var  newsql = require('newsql');
+    var  data = {

-    newsql.createTable(schema, function(err) {
-        if (err)
-            // something went wrong
-        else
-            // a data collection has been created
+                   name: 'Andy',
+                   age: 32
+                };

+    newsql.insert('Person', data, function(err, pk) {
+        // pk is an object with primary keys and values of the
+        // newly inserted entry.
     });

-where _schema_ is a JSON object to describe the table schema.
-For details about how to define a table schema, you can refer to the [schema notation](https://github.com/benlue/soar/blob/master/doc/SchemaNotation.md).

-You can also alter your table schema like the following:
+Up to this point, **newsql** is like a handy tool to save you from hand-coding sql statements, but it's not what **newsql** is about.
+The power of **newsql** is to accommodate data properties not defined as columns.

+Assuming our examplary 'Person' table is defined as below:

+    CREATE TABLE Person (
+        id  bigint not null auto_increment,
+        name  varchar(32),
+        age   smallint,
+        primary key (id)
+    ) engine = InnoDB;

+You're happy with its schema until someday you find out there is one out of a few thousands data instances that has a property named 'salary'.
+To save person's salary you may consider to add a new column named 'salary':

+    ALTER TABLE ADD salary int;

+Ok.
+That seems to solve the problem, but as your application grow more and more pupular you find out a few persons have a 'hobby' property.
+What would you do this time?
+Add another table column?
+You may but you also realize keep adding table columns is not a good solution and one day your table will be full of columns which are rarely used and you may even forget what they are about.

+This is the time when **newsql** will be helpful. **newsql** allows you to save properties which are not defined as table columns.
+Assuming you keep the 'Person' table schema intact, you can do the following:

-    newsql.alterTable(schema, function(err) {
+    newsql.update('Person', {hobby: 'jogging'}, {id: 1}, function(err) {
-        if (err)
-            // something went wrong
-        else
-            // table schema modified
     });

-Again, the _schema_ parameter is a JSON object to describe the table schema.
-The [schema notation](https://github.com/benlue/soar/blob/master/doc/SchemaNotation.md) article will show you how to create them.

-Dropping a table is just as easy:
+to add a "jogging" hobby for person #1.
+You can even query on this "undefined" hobby proeprty:

+    newsql.find('Person', {hobby: 'jogging'}, function(err, psnList) {
+        // psnList contains persons whose hobby is 'jogging' });

+If it turns out the "hobby" property becomes popular and are queried frequently, you can also index it for better performance:

+    var  colSpec = {
+             type: 'string',
+             maxLength: 64
+         };

-    newsql.dropTable(schema, function(err) {
+    newsql.indexProperty('Person', 'hobby', colSpec, function(err) {
-        if (err)
-            // something went wrong
-        else
-            // table has been dropped
     });

-It's also possible to find out the structure of a table.
-You can use _newsql.describeTable()_ to do a scan, and the result will be returned as a JSON object:

-    newsql.describeTable(schema, function(err, schema) {
-        if (err)
-            // something went wrong
-        else
-            // table structure will be manifested in the schema object });
+The above example actually defines a new column 'hobby' to the 'Person' table.
+What is more, **newsql** will move data to this new column and index them.

 <a name="newsqlConfig"></a>
 ## Setup and configure
 Before **newsql** do the magical things for you, you have to configure it to talk to the database.
 Beneath **newsql** is the mySQL DBMS, so you have to setup a mySQL database and configure **newsql** to work with that database.

-Assuming you have setup mySQL and created a database called 'mySample', then you can configure **newsql** to access that database.
-Like [SOAR](https://github.com/benlue/soar), there are two ways to specify the database configuration: using a config file or doing it programmatically.
+There are two ways to specify the database configuration: using a config file or doing it programmatically.

 <a name="configFile""></a>
 ### The config.json file